Uvalde shooting report describes multiple failures and a 'lackadaisical approach' by law enforcement

 Texas Department of Public Safety Director Col. Steven McCraw called authorities' response an "abject failure" in a hearing before a Texas Senate committee last month, placing blame at the feet of the on-scene commander, who state authorities have identified as district police chief Pedro "Pete" Arredondo.

-Arredondo, who was put on administrative leave by the school district, told the Texas Tribune last month he did not consider himself the incident commander and assumed that another official had taken control of the larger response.
+But Arredondo, who was put on administrative leave by the school district, did not consider himself incident commander, the report says, echoing comments he made to the Texas Tribune last month.

+"Other people could have assumed command," the report states.
+Advanced Law Enforcement Rapid Response Training "teaches that any law enforcement officer can assume command, that somebody must assume command, and that an incident commander can transfer responsibility as an incident develops," it says.
+"That did not happen at Robb Elementary, and the lack of effective incident command is a major factor that caused other vital measures to be left undone."

-The committee's report, however, describes "shortcoming and failures of the Uvalde Consolidated Independent School District and of various agencies and officers of law enforcement."
+Describing the "shortcoming and failures of the Uvalde Consolidated Independent School District and of various agencies and officers of law enforcement," the report notes nearly 400 officers responded to the scene -- a number of whom were from federal agencies.

-A number of responding officers were from federal agencies, per the report: Of the 376 responders, 149 were from the United States Border Patrol, 14 were from the Department of Homeland Security and 91 were from the Texas DPS.
+Of the 376 responders, 149 were from the United States Border Patrol, 14 were from the Department of Homeland Security and 91 were from the Texas DPS.
+The report did not state when officers from each responding agency arrived on scene.

+Ultimately, the report found "the entirety of law enforcement and its training, preparation, and response shares systemic responsibility for many missed opportunities."

 CNN has reached out to Texas DPS, US Border Patrol, the Uvalde School District, the city's police department and the Uvalde district attorney for comment, among others.